drexed/lite-command/README.md

 Throwing faults allows you to bubble up child faults up to the parent.
 Use it to create branches within your logic and create clean tracing of your command results.
 You can use `throw!` as a catch-all or any of the bang status method `failure!`.
+Any `reason` and `metadata` will be bubbled up from the original fault.

 ```ruby
 class CalculatePower < Lite::Command::Base